What can God do with a burdened soul and many willing helpers?

 At the same time, Gilberto and Alicia Torrens of the Brbula Assembly in Valencia, Venezuela, were exercised about full-time work in Mexico.
-David Alves sent them a list of seven possible places to consider.
+A list of seven possible places to consider was sent to them.
 Very clearly the Lord gave them a burden for the seventh on the list, Chihuahua.
 The next question was when could they move?
 The answer?
 The first week of May, 2004.

 On May 3, Gilberto and Alicia arrived in Mexico with their 8-year-old daughter Anagabriela.
 They settled into the apartment and we had a baptism that weekend with three believers obeying the Lord.

 Since then, Gilberto and Alicia have done an outstanding job in taking over the work.
 They have continued the schedule of four gospel meetings and two children’s meetings a week and have seen some blessing in salvation.
 In September, we had a second baptism when three brethren obeyed the Lord.